- About that funding in crisis (no need to panic; yet)

 Primary Care Collaborative’s survey shows: nearly 20% of primary care practices may close within the next months due to drop to zero in non-urgent care, but telemedicine services and virtual care may help.
 The survey is really, really interesting, so check it out (especially if you’re digital health products providers; it’s useful to hear from your clients.)

-Italian Schiavonia COVID Hospital utilizes VR headsets from Limbix to improve psychological and emotional staff of clinicians who work there.
-Technology behind the solution “teleports” people to places composed from libraries of Google Street View, so users could go where they were happy — and then they discuss memories they’ve chosen with an assigned physician.
+Italian Schiavonia COVID Hospital utilizes VR headsets from Limbix to improve the psychological and emotional staff of clinicians who work there.
+The technology behind the solution “teleports” people to places composed from libraries of Google Street View, so users could go where they were happy — and then they discuss memories they’ve chosen with an assigned physician.

 Public Health England adopted a new system for managing a workforce to respond to scaling up, caused by pandemics.
 They used app-based tech from staff management firm Deputy for managers to stop doing scheduling and part of administration tasks.
 The system regulates schedules by weighing availability, qualification, and role of a required healthcare professional.
 Physicians can control their shifts through the dashboard, as well.
 Apart from other useful things, Deputy’s system incorporates touchless clock-in that was designed specifically for the pandemic: employees use facial recognition tech and voice commands to clock in and out of work.

 Montefiore Health System in New York, which is one of the biggest hotspots of COVID-19, started using chatbots and coronavirus-screening solutions.
-During the first week of deployment, thousand people already talked to a bot; bot was also used to coordinate patients through the hospital’s website, to help them find FAQ and other info on the pandemic.
+During the first week of deployment, thousand of people already talked to a bot; a bot was also used to coordinate patients through the hospital’s website, to help them find FAQs and other info on the pandemic.

-Quest Diagnostics will be offering “consumer initiated” COVID-19 antibody test for $119 through Quest Direct service.
+Quest Diagnostics will be offering a “consumer-initiated” COVID-19 antibody test for $119 through Quest Direct service.

 Bolton NHS partners with Qure.ai to monitor COVID patients.
 Qure.ai’s solution is called qXR: it can detect findings from a patient’s lung condition analysis that are indicative of the infection and determine the volume of it.